babyfish-ct/kimmer/doc/get-started.md

 ![image](./gradle-refresh.jpeg)

-After this step, "build/generated/ksp/main/kotlin" will be considered as another source folder.
+After this step, "build/generated/ksp/main/kotlin" will be considered as a new source folder.

 ## 6. Add main function
 Create a new file "App.kt" under src/main/kotlin